KavyaJP/MAD-Practicals/readme.md

 ## 📂 Repository Structure

 The repository is structured to keep each practical isolated.
-Each main folder corresponds to a specific lab assignment.
+Each main folder corresponds to a specific practical.

 ```
 .